Tailnet lock white paper

 Before a new trusted tailnet lock key is added, it must be signed by an existing trusted tailnet lock key.
 The coordination server distributes the new key to all nodes in the tailnet, which can verify the signature before trusting it.

-Recovering from tailnet lock key compromise
+Recovering from a tailnet lock key compromise

 If a node with a trusted TLK is compromised, the compromised key could be used to affect malicious changes to tailnet lock — such that an attacker could add new nodes to the tailnet, and receive or send plaintext traffic from those nodes.
-A competent attacker might go further and remove all other trusted TLKs from the tailnet authority, in an attempt to gain exclusive control over the tailnet.
+A competent attacker might go even further and remove all other trusted TLKs from the tailnet authority, in an attempt to gain exclusive control over the tailnet.

 Limitations